What Remains (film)

 What Remains is a 2022 American independent drama film starring Cress Williams, Kellan Lutz, and Anne Heche.
-The film revolves around a small-town murder connected to a local pastor and an ex-con.
+The movie revolves around a small-town murder connected to a local pastor and an ex-con.

 What Remains is one of the final feature films for Heche, who wrapped her scenes in late October 2021 before her death in August 2022.

 Synopsis

 A small-town pastor is forced to reckon with an act of forgiveness when the convict he forgave for murdering his wife returns to town five years later, while the town sheriff investigates another murder that may be related.